DigitalNZ/omniauth-realme/README.md

 OmniAuth.config.on_failure = Proc.new { |env| OmniAuthCallbacksController.action(:failure).call(env) }

 OmniAuth.configure do |config|
-  # Always wedirect to the failure endpoint if there is an error.
+  # Always redirect to the failure endpoint if there is an error.
 Normally the
   # exception would just be raised in development mode.
 This is useful for
   # testing your Realme error handling in development.
   config.failure_raise_out_environments = []